Chile by region: where to go

 Renting a car is an excellent way to explore, and there is wonderful walking, riding and fishing.
 The spectacular crossing of the Andes into Argentina by lake and land is possible all year, although it is more likely to be clear in the summer (December to March).
 Further details »

-From the Lake Districtit is a short ferry ride to the island of Chiloé, with its shingled houses, many churches and rich mythology.
+From the Lake District it is a short ferry ride to the archipelago of Chiloé, composed of 30 islands with their brightly colored wooden houses, many churches and rich mythology.
 Ferries, either from here or from the mainland, form the first link of the southern highway or Carretera Austral.
+Further details »

 The Carretera Austral

 Chaitén to Aisen

-The isolated town of Chaitén is the unofficial start of the famous Carretera Austral, the remote road that has opened up Chilean Patagonia’s land of hanging glaciers, towering mountains and mist-shrouded temperate rainforest.
+The isolated town of Chaitén is the unofficial start of the famous Carretera Austral.
 Highlights of the northern stretch include Pumalín Park, a privately owned park and a pristine wilderness of temperate rainforest, sheer granite rock faces and countless hot springs; the tumbling Futaleufú river, which offers some of the finest white-water rafting in the world; the Queulat National Park with its hanging glacier; and the picturesque Simpson Valley.
 Further details »

 Balmaceda to Cochrane

 South of Balmaceda (the town’s airport) the Carretera Austral defines the word remote: through the imposing mountains of Cerro Castillo, the gravel highway skirts the Ibañez river through a spectacular array of landscapes from rugged steppe, narrow gorges and the desolation caused by the eruption of the Hudson volcano in 1991 and opens out as it reaches the picturesque scenery bordering Lake General Carrera.
-Eventually, just past Villa O’Higgins the road meets the impassable barrier of the Southern Patagonian Ice Field (the largest in the world after Antarctica and Greenland) and a diversion along Argentina’s famous Ruta 40 is necessary.
+Further details »

 The Far South